-In each two-week session, participants will select from one of the following science, technology, engineering, and math specialties and one humanities workshop.
-When applying, rank the top three program choices from the following:
+In each two-week session, participants will participate in one Major Course and one Minor Course.
+When applying, rank the top three program courses from the following:

 - Aerospace Engineering (Frontiers I)

 - Biomedical Engineering (Frontiers I)

 - Engineering Exploration (Frontiers II)

 - Interactive Media & Game Development (Frontiers I)

 - Introduction to Actuarial and Financial Mathematics (Frontiers II)